Terms and Conditions

-You confirm that all information you provide during the application process is complete and correct.
-You must update Bushwise if this information changes prior to your course commencement or during your course.
-Failure to provide complete, accurate and truthful information on your application will be grounds for the cancellation of your Bushwise Course, without refund.
+You confirm that all information that you provide during the application process is complete and correct.
+You must update Bushwise if this information changes prior to your course commencement or during your participation in the course.
+Failure to provide complete, accurate and uptodate information on your application will be grounds for the cancellation of your Bushwise Course, without refund.

-If you hold South African citizenship or permanent residency, you will be required to show proof of medical insurance and medical evacuation cover.
+- If you hold a South African citizenship or permanent residency: you will be required to show proof of your medical insurance/aid and medical evacuation cover.
 Your medical cover must include coverage for exposure/infection of certain viruses, as may be communicated to you by us from time to time, and cover the entire duration of your Bushwise Course (which includes your placement, if applicable).

-- Regardless of your nationality, it is strongly recommended that you purchase trip cancellation cover to protect yourself against losses relating to your inability to join your Bushwise course for medical reasons or if someone in your family takes ill or dies suddenly as our “Cancellation & Refunds” and “Transfer” policies as outlined below will still apply to these instances.
-Bushwise cannot be held responsible for loss or damage of personal effects by any means whatsoever.
-The details of your insurance policy must be provided prior to course commencement for your protection.
+- Regardless of your nationality: it is strongly recommended that you purchase trip cancellation cover to protect yourself against losses relating to your inability to join your Bushwise Course for medical reasons or if someone in your family takes ill or dies suddenly as our “Cancellation & Refunds” and “Transfer” policies (as outlined below) will apply to these instances.

 Health & Medical Forms

-A medical form will be provided at the time of booking and must be completed at least 8 weeks prior to course commencement.
-As per the “Application Process” clause of these terms, failure to discloseany known medical conditions is grounds for cancellation of your course without refund.
+- A medical form will be provided at the time of booking and must be completed at least 8 weeks prior to the commencement of the Bushwise Course.
+As per the “Application Process” clause above, failure to disclose any known medical conditions is grounds for cancellation of your Bushwise Course, without refund.

-Bushwise has put in place preventative measures to reduce the spread of Coronavirus/COVID-19 but cannot guarantee you will not become infected by the Coronavirus/COVID-19.
-By joining a Bushwise course or placement, you acknowledge the contagious nature of the Coronavirus/COVID-19 and understand the risk of becoming exposed to and/or infected by the Coronavirus/COVID-19 which may result from the actions, omissions, or negligence of yourself and others, including, but not limited to, Bushwise staff, other Bushwise students, placement partners and guests and/or local community partners.
-You thereby release Bushwise, its employees, owners and partners of any liability with respect to any bodily injury, illness, death, medical treatment, or property damage that may arise from exposure to Coronavirus/COVID-19 related to, or in connection with, your participation on a Bushwise Course, except where personal injury has been caused by Bushwise’s negligence.
+- Bushwise cannot guarantee you will not become infected by certain viruses.
+You release Bushwise, its employees, owners and partners of any liability with respect to any bodily injury, illness, death, medical treatment, or property damage that may arise from exposure to a virus related to, or in connection with, your participation on a Bushwise Course, except where personal injury has been caused by Bushwise’s negligence.

 - Bushwise staff are not medical professionals, and the standards of medical care in South Africa, and in the areas where Bushwise and placement partners operate, may be lower than you may be used to.
-You, and your primary care physician, are responsible for ensuring you are able to manage your own mental and physical wellbeing, including administering any medication, for the entirety of your Bushwise course.
+You, and your primary care physician, are responsible for ensuring that you are able to manage your own mental and physical well-being, including administering any medication, for the entirety of your Bushwise Course.

-It is your responsibility to visit a local travel clinic and ensure you have any necessary vaccines or medications for the full duration of your Bushwise course.
+- It is your responsibility to visit a local travel clinic and ensure that you have any necessary vaccines or medications for the full duration of your Bushwise Course.

-Bushwise reserves the right to require documentation from a doctor or specialist and/or to consult with our own medical and mental health professionals regarding your physical and mental fitness to undertake this course or placement.
+- Bushwise reserves the right to require documentation from a doctor or specialist and/or to consult with our own medical and mental health professionals regarding your physical and mental fitness to undertake a Bushwise Course (including a placement).

-If Bushwise staff have any concerns about your physical or mental health during your course or placement, they have a right to refer you to their own medical or mental health professional for further assessment.
+- If Bushwise staff have any concerns about your physical or mental health during your Bushwise Course, they have a right to refer you to their own medical or mental health professional for further assessment.

-Bushwise reserves the right to reject or cancel a booking, curtail your course or placement, or refuse to provide you with a placement, on the grounds of either doctor’s comments or advice.
+- Bushwise reserves the right to reject or cancel a booking, curtail your Bushwise Course or placement, or refuse to provide you with a placement, on the grounds of your or our doctor’s comments or advice.
 In any of these cases, you will not be entitled to a refund or credit.
-Any additional medical assessments or documentation Bushwise requires will be at your own expense.
+Any additional medical assessments or documentation that we may require from you will be at your own expense.

-Bushwise reserves the right to share your medical history, including any documentation you have provided, and/or the assessments of our own medical or mental health care professionals, with any potential placement partners.
+- Bushwise reserves the right to share your medical history, including any documentation you have provided us, and/or the assessments of our own medical or mental health care professionals, with any potential placement partners.

-Prior to course commencement, you must supply us with emergency contact details of a friend or family member.
+Prior to the Commencement of your Bushwise Course, you must supply us with the emergency contact details of a friend or family member.
 We reserve the right to contact this person should we deem it necessary to do so (and you warrant that they have consented to you providing us with their contact information).

 Driving License and skills assessment